The Shocking Truth About Dogs and Garlic

 Garlic: A Family Tree

+When did the story of dogs and garlic begin?
 It all started over 100 years ago, when wild onions (in the same family of garlic) were fed to cattle, sheep, and horses and these animals showed toxicity symptoms.
-In the 1930s, studies showed that dogs that ate onions showed toxicity symptoms.
+In the 1930s, studies showed that dogs that ate onions showed toxicity symptoms as well.
 Fast forward to the 1980s: cats that ate onions exhibited the same toxicity symptoms as dogs did.
-It’s important to note that cats are six to eight times more sensitive to onion than dogs.
+It’s important to note that cats are six to eight times more sensitive to onions than dogs.
+This article would not exist if we were talking about cats, cause they just can’t eat it whatsoever.
+That’s a more cut and dry issue.
+Cats should absolutely avoid anything from the Allium food family.
+Dogs have a much different sensitivity to onions.

 Related: Flea Repellent Dog Treat Recipe